6 Lab Tests You Need (& How to Order Without a Doctor)

-This article shares information and tips about six lab tests you need and how to order online and take them at home without a doctor.
+This article shares information and tips about six lab tests you should consider and how to order online and take them at home without a doctor’s order.
+These tests are especially important for women’s health.
+Whether your medical insurance doesn’t cover blood tests or you don’t have a doctor’s referral, here is what you need to know about ordering your own lab tests online.

-The company that I use and recommend for home testing is called LetsGetChecked (affiliate link included).
-This post was sponsored by LetsGetChecked; all opinions are my own.
+The company that I use and recommend for home testing is called LetsGetChecked.
+I have an affiliate relationship with LetsGetChecked; all opinions are my own.

-Why You Want to Order Your Own Lab Tests
+Reasons to Order Your Own Lab Tests Without a Doctor’s Order

 There are several reasons why you might want to order your own lab tests that you can take at home.